Free-Boundary Quasiconformal Maps via a Least-squares Operator in Diffeomorphism Optimization: Experimental results

 \subsection{Performance of Spectral Beltrami Network}

 SBN, trained over 250 epochs, achieves robust simulation of the Beltrami equation.
-Under typical conditions (BC with norms mostly below 0.4), it achieves the average nodewise L2 error smaller than 0.03, relative to numerical LSQC solutions, demonstrating strong generalizability on unseen data (Fig.\ref{fig:smaller BC performance}).
-The model maintains robustness in challenging scenarios involving larger BC norms (Fig.\ref{fig:large_mu}) or significant domain distortions (Fig.\ref{fig:large_distortion}), effectively handling complex or large deformations.
+Under typical conditions (BC with norms mostly below 0.4), it achieves the average nodewise $\ell^2$ error smaller than 0.03, relative to numerical LSQC solutions, demonstrating strong generalizability on unseen data (Figure \ref{fig:smaller BC performance}).
+The model maintains robustness in challenging scenarios involving larger BC norms (Figure \ref{fig:large_mu}) or significant domain distortions (Figure \ref{fig:large_distortion}), effectively handling complex or large deformations.

 A self-ablation study was conducted to investigate individual contributions of the multiscale message-passing mechanism and the mesh spectral layer (MSL) within our architecture.
 Removing MSL yields Multiscale MeshGraphNet (M-MGN) \cite{fortunato2022multiscale}; using only MSL gives Mesh Spectral Net (MSN).
-Across all three test cases (Figs.\ref{fig:smaller BC performance}-\ref{fig:large_distortion}), SBN significantly outperforms both ablations, confirming the synergy between multiscale message passing and spectral layers.
+Across all three test cases (Figure \ref{fig:smaller BC performance}-Figure \ref{fig:large_distortion}), SBN significantly outperforms both ablations, confirming the synergy between multiscale message passing and spectral layers.

 To further evaluate SBN, we compared it with M-MGN, MSN, and the numerical LSQC algorithm, running tests across 10,000 sets of BCs and pinned points.
-Two regimes were studied: (1) maximum BC L2 norm less than 0.4, and (2) maximum BC L2 norm between 0.4 and 0.8.
-We measure: non-injective triangles (faces with negative Jacobian), nodewise L2 error, boundary L2 error, and BC L2 error (vs. target face-averaged BCs).
-Tables \ref{tab:metrics_case1}–\ref{tab:metrics_case2} show that SBN achieves the lowest errors and fewest fold-overs, closely matching numerical LSQC accuracy while substantially outperforming M-MGN and MSN in both regimes.
+Two regimes were studied: (1) maximum BC $\ell^2$ norm less than 0.4, and (2) maximum BC $\ell^2$ norm between 0.4 and 1.
+We measured: non-injective triangles (faces with negative Jacobian), nodewise $\ell^2$ error, boundary $\ell^2$ error, and BC $\ell^2$ error (vs. target face-averaged BCs).
+Table \ref{tab:metrics_case1} and Table \ref{tab:metrics_case2} show that SBN achieves the lowest approximation errors among 3 models in both regimes, compared with numerical results.